 Making A Claim Following An Assault In The Workplace

-Experiencing any form of personal injury is stressful, but being the victim of assault has surely got be the most traumatic.
+Experiencing any form of personal injury is stressful, but being the victim of assault is very traumatic.
 When we go to work, we expect to be kept safe from any hazards and dangers and return home safely each evening.
 Employers are legally obligated to protect their staff from injury and work-related illness.
 This includes protecting them from violent attacks or deliberately malicious behaviour.
 If you have been a victim of a workplace assault or criminal injury you could be eligible for financial compensation.

 Who pays following a workplace assault?

 In most cases, a personal injury claim following a workplace assault is approached in a similar fashion to any other claim.
 If your employer was liable for the incident, by not providing protection despite the foreseeable risk, they will be held responsible and the compensation claim will be made against your company.

 In 1964, The Criminal Injuries Compensation Authority was established to manage any personal injury claims which arise as a result of criminal injury in Britain.
 If the assault was not the fault of your employers, it is the CICA who will payout to a successful claimant.

 The CICA assists in providing tangible acknowledgement of the sympathy British society has for any member of the public who is an innocent victim of violent crime, especially in the workplace.
 The organisation can offer anywhere between £1,000 to £500,000 based on an individual situation and resulting injury.
 Around 76,000 applications are made each year.

 The CICA scheme will even pay out compensation if the offender has not been identified, caught or convicted.
 However, you are likely to know the individual who is responsible if assaulted in the workplace.

 Even if your employer didn’t directly initiate an assault in the workplace, they could still be responsible.
 There are many different situations where an employer can be found liable.
 Common examples are: